gwastro/pycbc/docs/index.rst

 is available from the `releases page <https://github.com/ligo-cbc/pycbc/releases>`_.

-Full installation instructions for users who want to use and develop PyCBC are available at:
+Full manual installation instructions for users who want to use and develop PyCBC are available at:

 .. toctree::
    :maxdepth: 1